Daltonhensley19/AzaleaCapstone/README.md

    executable instructions in this step, producing an AOT-compiled binary that can be directly executed by the target hardware.

-By following this compilation pipeline, the Lambda AOT Compiler ensures the accurate translation of Lambda source code into efficient and optimized machine code.
+By following this compilation pipeline, the Azalea AOT Compiler ensures the accurate translation of Azalea source code into efficient and optimized machine code.

 ## LLVM Intermediate Representation (IR)